 (Crystal Palace, Holme Moss, Sutton Coldfield, Wenvoe West)

 Two-thirds of all defects found by the school medical officer are not known to the family doctor.
 The programme looks at how some of these defects are discovered and considers the importance of routine medical examinations.

-playing cat and mouse in a selection from the world-famous award-winning cartoon films starring TOM THE CAT and a far-from-underdog mouse called JERRY
+Tom and Jerry playing cat and mouse in a selection from the world-famous award-winning cartoon films starring Tom the Cat and a far-from-underdog mouse called Jerry.